ginstrom/paladin-novel/manuscript/chapter-05.md

 ### Chapter 5 – A Change of Course

-The pre-dawn mist curled thick and ghostly around Darach’s northern gate as Gond gently nudged Ash forward.
-His breath fogged in the chilly air as he adjusted his hood, hiding the mark that branded him an escaped slave.
-The city loomed ahead, imposing walls silhouetted against the pale dawn sky.
-Gond could feel his pulse quickening, every beat echoing with urgency.
+Pre-dawn mist coiled around Darach's northern gate like ghostly fingers as Gond nudged Ash forward.
+His breath fogged in the chill air, and he tugged his hood lower, hiding the brand that marked him as escaped property.
+The city's walls loomed ahead, black silhouettes against the pale sky.
+His pulse hammered against his throat.

-Two sleepy guards lounged by the portcullis, leaning on their halberds.
-Their eyes sharpened as Gond approached.
+Two guards lounged by the portcullis, halberds propped against their shoulders.
+Their eyes sharpened as Gond approached, lantern light dancing across battle-scarred faces.

-“Hold there,” one guard growled, stepping forward, the lantern’s flame casting flickering shadows across his battle-scarred face.
-“Your name and your business?”
+"Hold there."
+The older guard stepped forward, flame casting flickering shadows.
+"Name and business?"

-“Rosan Vale,” Gond lied smoothly, adopting the weary tone of a man burdened by travel.
-“Horse trader from Cliffmere.
-Storm scattered my stock; only Ash here remains.”
-He patted the cart-horse’s strong neck gently.
+"Rosan Vale."
+Gond adopted the weary slouch of a man beaten down by travel.
+"Horse trader from Cliffmere.
+Storm scattered my stock—only Ash here survived."
+He patted the cart-horse's neck.

-The second guard narrowed his eyes suspiciously and circled slowly, inspecting Ash’s rough harness and Gond's concealed sword.
-“A lone horse doesn't seem much of a trade.”
+The second guard circled slowly, eyes taking in Ash's rough harness and Gond's concealed sword.
+"One horse doesn't make much of a trade."

-Gond forced a weary smile, sliding two silver coins into the guard's open palm.
-“It's all I could salvage.
-Gate fees, yes?”
+Gond forced his lips into a tired smile, sliding two silver coins into the guard's palm.
+"It's what the storm left me.
+Gate fees?"

-The coins vanished swiftly, suspicion easing just a fraction.
-But as they stepped aside to let Gond through, the lantern swung too near, illuminating the edge of Gond’s brand.
-The older guard squinted sharply, recognition flickering across his eyes—then, miraculously, he said nothing.
+The coins vanished.
+Suspicion eased from the guards' faces, but as they stepped aside, the lantern swung too close.
+Light caught the edge of Gond's brand, and the older guard's eyes narrowed.
+Recognition flickered across his weathered features.

+Then, inexplicably, he said nothing.

-Heart hammering, Gond urged Ash forward, spine stiff with apprehension as he passed beneath the heavy iron gate and into Darach.
+Gond's spine went rigid as he passed beneath the iron gate, every step expecting the shout of alarm that never came.

----

-### Gazes and Ghosts

-Inside the city walls, Darach stirred to life, the air quickly filling with sounds of hawkers calling their wares and carts rumbling over cobblestones.
-But Gond felt eyes everywhere, whispers trailing him like ghosts.
-He tugged his cloak tighter around himself, paranoia prickling at his neck.
+Inside Darach's walls, the city stirred to life.
+Hawkers called their wares, cart wheels rumbled over cobblestones, and the air filled with the scents of bread and horse dung.
+But Gond felt eyes everywhere—whispers trailing him like smoke, curious glances that lingered too long.

-His fears solidified at the market square.
-A wanted poster fluttered in the breeze, a rough sketch of a face—his face—with the manacle brand unmistakably clear.
-His stomach churned as he read: **WANTED ALIVE – 500 ROYALS**.
+At the market square, his worst fears materialized.
+A wanted poster fluttered against a wooden post, the sketch crude but unmistakable—his face, his brand, clear as daylight. **WANTED ALIVE – 500 ROYALS**.
 The bounty had doubled.

-Gond saw curious eyes turning toward him and knew he was moments away from discovery.
+A merchant glanced from the poster to Gond's face, eyes widening.
+Gond turned and walked away, forcing himself not to run.
+More heads turned.
+Whispers followed.

+He made it to the gate before the shouts began.

+"You there!
+Stop!"

-With practiced calm, he turned swiftly back toward the gate.
-The younger guard glanced up in surprise, but Gond’s curt nod and purposeful stride carried him back through without question.
-Outside, fresh air rushed into his lungs, easing his panic.
-He didn't slow until Darach had faded behind him, nothing more than a smudge on the horizon.
+Gond didn't look back.
+The younger guard glanced up in surprise as he passed, but Gond's purposeful stride and curt nod carried him through without question.
+Only when Darach had shrunk to a smudge on the horizon did he allow himself to breathe freely.

----

-### Roadside Rescue

-The northern road twisted quietly along the cliffside, bordered by wild heather and tangled shrubs.
-Gond’s alert eyes caught movement—a small figure struggling through mud, chains dragging at her feet.
-He quickly dismounted, hand cautiously raised in peace.
+The northern road twisted along cliffsides bordered by wild heather and gorse.
+Gond's eyes caught movement ahead—a small figure struggling through roadside mud, chains dragging at her feet.
+He dismounted, hands raised and empty.

 The young woman froze, terror stark in her wide eyes.

-“I won't harm you,” Gond promised softly, showing empty palms.
-“I've been in your chains.”
+"I won't hurt you."
+Gond kept his voice soft, showing his palms.
+"I've worn those chains."

-She hesitated, visibly trembling, before exhaustion and relief overwhelmed her.
-“Lira,” she whispered.
-“I escaped this morning.
-They'll find me soon.”
+She trembled, exhaustion warring with hope in her gaunt features.
+"Lira," she whispered.
+"Escaped this morning.
+They'll come for me."

-“They won’t,” Gond said firmly, pulling a small metal file from his pack.
-Kneeling swiftly, he removed her shackles.
-The chains fell away with a heavy thud, Lira choking back tears of relief.
+"No, they won't."
+Gond pulled a metal file from his pack and knelt beside her.
+The shackles fell away with heavy thuds.
+Lira choked back a sob, rubbing her raw ankles.

-“Can you ride?”
-Gond asked.

-Lira nodded gratefully, allowing him to lift her gently onto Ash’s sturdy back, her raw ankles wrapped carefully in cloth.
-Side by side, they hurried northward.

----

-### Counsel at the Way-Station
+"Can you ride?"

+She nodded, allowing him to lift her onto Ash's broad back.
+Her weight settled against the bedroll, arms wrapping around it for support.
+Together, they turned north toward safety.

-Nightfall found the hidden way-station warm with firelight, the aroma of simmering stew greeting them.
-Sim, the gentle priest of Alanyi, rose in surprise, eyes filled with compassion as he welcomed Lira.
-Pell, their rogue companion, watched warily, tension melting only slightly as Gond explained the situation.
+Nightfall found the way-station warm with firelight and the rich aroma of stew.
+Sim rose in surprise, compassion flooding his features as he welcomed Lira.
+Pell watched from the shadows, tension easing only when Gond explained.

-“Darach is death,” Gond concluded gravely.
-“We need to disappear.”
+"Darach is death," Gond concluded.
+"We need to disappear."

-“Into thin air?”
-Pell scoffed, skepticism clear.
+"Into thin air?"
+Pell's eyebrow arched.

-“Into the hills,” Gond corrected, pointing to Maera’s detailed map.
-“Few slavers venture there.
-Too rugged, too remote.
-We'll hide, rest, and figure out our next move.”
+"Into the hills."
+Gond pointed to Maera's map.
+"Too rugged for slavers.
+Too remote for bounty hunters.
+We hide, rest, plan our next move."

-Sim nodded thoughtfully, eyes calm but resolved.
-“A wise choice.
-Safety first, and then we can consider what comes next.”
+Sim nodded, that calm certainty settling over him.
+"Wisdom.
+Safety first."

-Aerin and Dax, watching intently, nodded agreement.
-Gond felt a powerful surge of responsibility, determination hardening in his chest.
+Aerin and Dax exchanged glances, then nodded agreement.
+Gond felt something shift in his chest—a weight settling there, heavy but not unwelcome.

-“Then we leave at dawn,” Gond said decisively, his voice strong and confident.
-“A new start, a safe haven.”
+"Dawn, then."
+His voice carried new authority.
+"A fresh start."

-Pell smiled grimly, anticipation glittering in his eyes.
-“Let's hope quiet and hidden stays quiet and hidden.”
+Pell's grin held anticipation and wariness in equal measure.
+"Let's hope hidden stays hidden."

----

-### Dawn Departure

-Morning broke clear and bright, bathing their small band in hopeful light.
-Gond led the way with Lira behind him, arms securely around the bedroll.
-Dax, his injured feet wrapped gently, dozed atop their second horse.
+Morning broke clear and bright, painting their small band in golden light.
+Gond led the way with Lira secure behind him, her arms around the bedroll.
+Dax dozed atop their second horse, his injured feet wrapped and healing.

-Ascending steadily, they left the coast behind, the rugged hills opening up ahead—untamed, mysterious, and promising sanctuary.
-Gond’s heart lifted cautiously.
-Revenge would come, but first came survival and safety.
+They climbed steadily away from the coast, leaving the dangerous lowlands behind.
+The rugged hills opened before them—wild, untamed, promising sanctuary.
+Gond's shoulders straightened as they rode, the weight in his chest transforming into something that might have been hope.

+He caught Sim's eye and nodded.
+The priest smiled back, understanding passing between them without words.

-He met Sim’s reassuring gaze, nodding silently in understanding.
-One day, justice—but today, they needed a home.
+Revenge could wait.
+Today, they needed a home.